-Scholar grants are typically one academic year in length, but can be as short as one academic semester, and as long as two academic years (for use in post-doctoral research fellowships).
+Scholar grants for the final cycle can be as short as one academic semester, and as long as 12 months (for use in post-doctoral research fellowships).
 Applications should justify the length of time based on how it would benefit the applicant, the activity, and the field of BME.

 Proposed Host Institution: List the institution/university/organization(s) in the host country with whom you intend to affiliate.

 Proposed Program: List the program of study (if relevant) that you will pursue at your proposed host institution(s).
 If you will do an internship, then state "Internship"; if you will do independent research, then state "Independent Research"; if you will work as part of a research team then state "Team Project"; if you will pursue course work, then state "Course Work."
 Note, these are examples and not an exhaustive list of proposed programs.

 ESSAYS and FORMS: